Slow Cooker Garlic Mushrooms

 What to serve with garlic butter mushrooms?

-This is a great side dish that will go with many main entrees, but some of the best to serve along side this recipe is a meat or pasta dish-or a combination of both!
+This is a great side dish that will go with many main entrees, but some of the best are meat or pasta dishes or a combination of both!

 - Slow Cooker Shredded Chicken